This article...

 7 | Manage Subscription | Contact indicated preference via a subscription page. |

-8 | Bad Domain | Automatic suppression via an account rule to suppress contacts with 2 consecutive "bad domain" bounces with no success. |
+8 | Bad Domain | Automatic suppression via an account rule to suppress contacts with two consecutive "bad domain" bounces with no success. |

 9 | Unsubscribed Across Accounts | Automatic suppression via a regular scheduled task that locates contact-unsubscribes in one account and suppresses those contacts in another account. |